Liquor license Bill passed in parliament

 Under the Liquor Act 2006, the maximum term of a license is three years, however, with the passing of the Liquor Amendment Bill 2022 the license term is now for five years.

-Good news for hotels, bars, taverns and businesses that sell liquor as a license can now be issued for up to five years.
+Good news for hotels, bars, taverns, and businesses that sell liquor as they can now be issued licenses for up to five years.

 Acting Prime Minister, Aiyaz Sayed-Khaiyum says the act will also exempt a person from paying prescribed fees when the person did not operate as outlined in their license due to difficulties faced as a result of COVID-19 restrictions.